Who Can File for Chapter 7 Bankruptcy?

 - The debtor purchases luxury items

-- The debtor lies about income and debt on a credit application
+- The debtor lies about income, tax returns, and debt on a credit application

-A filer signs bankruptcy papers under "penalty of perjury," so providing false information may not only lead to the dismissal of a debtor's case but may also lead to charges of perjury or fraud on the court.
+A filer signs bankruptcy papers under penalty of perjury.
+Providing false information may not only lead to dismissing a debtor's case.
+It may also lead to charges of perjury or fraud on court.

-Before You File for Chapter 7, Speak with a Bankruptcy Lawyer
+Before You File for a Chapter 7 Bankruptcy Petition, Speak With a Bankruptcy Lawyer

 - Reasons to File for Chapter 7 Bankruptcy Instead of Chapter 13